 The temporary agent appointment gives a caregiver more powers than the Caregiver Affidavit Authorization.
 A Temporary Agent Appointment gives a caregiver the power and responsibility to make more than healthcare and education decisions for your child.
 A Temporary Agent can also make decisions about your child’s property and finances.
 The person you choose to be the Agent can have any power you do.
 But the Agent cannot give permission for your child to marry or be adopted.

-The authorization says you give the agent the power to make decisions in your child’s life for up to 60 days after you sign the form in front of a natary.
+The authorization says you give the agent the power to make decisions in your child’s life for up to 60 days after you are unavailable.
 You have the right to end the authorization at any time.
 After 60 days, you can renew the authorization, but you must complete a new form.

 If you know where the other parent is and they are able and willing to care for your child, both parents must sign the Temporary Agent Appointment.
 If the other parent can care for the child, you may not need to fill out this form.

-You need 2 witnesses to sign the form with you.
+You need 2 witnesses to sign the form with you, but you do not need a notary.

 The agent must also sign the authorization.